 Overall, population and household growth within the Richmond Site PMA has been positive since 2000.
 These trends are projected to remain positive through 2026, increasing by 3,446 (4.2%) and 1,329 (4.0%), respectively, from 2021.
-Additionally, renter households in the market are projected to increase by 1,045 (5.1%) between 2021 and 2026.
-The preceding trends will likely have a positive impact on the marketability of the subject project.
+Additionally, renter households in the market are projected to increase by 1,045 (5.1%), with larger renter household sizes (three-person or more) projected to increase by 169 (3.3%) during the same time period.
+The preceding trends will likely have a positive impact on the marketability of the proposed three-bedroom units at the subject project.